SadiyaSamreen117/awscloud/cloudformation/README.md

    1.We can create a stack using CloudFormation service in AWS

-   2.We can create a stack using GitBash
+   2.We can create a stack using GitBash by running the necessary commands

 ## Lets ,first create a stack using CloudFormation service in AWS

-we can create this template in json and yaml format
+We can create this template in both JSON and YAML formats to ensure compatibility with various configuration management tools.

+Create a yaml file with the name vpc.yaml

-The following is the template to create a stack:
+The following is the template to create a stack in YAML format:

 ~~~
 AWSTemplateFormatVersion: "2010-09-09"